 Jesus Christ is the same—yesterday, today, and forever.

-The Feeding Events in Punjab undertaken by these trained servants of God following this Training:
+The Evangelistic Events in Punjab undertaken by these servants of God following this Training:

 India: over 500 Punjabis accept Christ in three Feeding Events